 - Branch vs. subsidiary; which is best for my business?

 - What about Australian taxation laws?

 - Can we help?

-One of the most common questions we get asked from international businesses wanting to establish in Australia is whether they should set up a foreign branch office or a subsidiary.
+One of the most common questions we get asked from international businesses wanting to establish in Australia is whether they should set up a foreign branch office or an Australian subsidiary company.

 This can be a complex decision and there are many implications to consider.

 There are no clear-cut rules which entity is the best choice – both setups have their advantages and disadvantages over the other.
 The decision lies in the specific situation of each business and the intention of the business in Australia.

 Your decision will most likely be based on the most beneficial outcome in terms of taxation, contractual obligations, employment of staff and immigration visas, and from an efficiency and operational viewpoint.